jguillod/imed-template/README.md

 **WARNING !!
 THIS MODULE IS NOT INTENDED TO BE INSTALLED !!**

-1. Click on "**Use this Template**" button on the [main page repository](https://github.com/jguillod/imed-template) and create a new repository from imed-template.
+1. Click on "**Use this Template**" button on the [main page repository](https://github.com/jguillod/imed-template) and create a new repository from imed-template (choose carefully your own *module-name*).

 2. Clone your own repository&nbsp;: